Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/03-AIE-ML-lenet_tutorial/README.md

 ## Note

-Due to profiling issues, a script method was employed to calculate vector load and memory utilization.
-It will be fixed in the subsequent release.
+Due to profiling issues, a script calculates vector load and memory utilization.
+This will be fixed in the subsequent release.

 ## References